alphagov/govuk-developer-docs/source/manual/fall-back-to-mirror.html.md

 ## GOV.UK mirror locations and access

 The GOV.UK mirror is hosted in an [Amazon Web Services (AWS) S3 bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Welcome.html).
 The bucket contains copies of GOV.UK HTML files.
 The mirror is static, meaning dynamic pages such as search pages will not work.
+S3 will return 403 Forbidden response for non-existent pages instead of 404, because we don't allow the ListBucket permission.
+This also affects requests for features such as Search, which are not covered by the mirrors.

 The term "GOV.UK mirror" actually refers to 3 separate mirrors: